Three-dimensional Skyrme Hartree-Fock-Bogoliubov solver in coordinate-space representation: Conclusions

 By carrying out calculations with different HFB solvers, we were able to assess the ranges of different uncertainties.
 For the total energy, the typical errors are: several keV due to the Hermiticity breaking; 10-80\,keV due to different box boundary conditions assumed; 10-140\,keV due to different quasiparticle continuum discretizations; and several hundred keV due to the basis truncation in HO basis-expansion solvers.

 As a 3D solver, {\sc HFBFFT} is the tool of choice to study deformed and weakly bound systems.
 To make this tool versatile, several enhancements are planned.
 Most importantly, we intend to implement pairing regularization \cite{Bulgac02,Borycki2006,Pei2011} to get rid of the dependence of pairing strengths on the cutoff energy.
 Another essential development is to be able to compute potential energy surfaces defined by means of constraining one-body operators.
-This will enable us to use HFBFFT in the calculations of large-amplitude nuclear collective motions such as fission or fusion, for which the solvers based on the basis-expansion approach require the use of excessively large configuration spaces.
+This will enable us to use {\sc HFBFFT} in the calculations of large-amplitude nuclear collective motions such as fission or fusion, for which the solvers based on the basis-expansion approach require the use of excessively large configuration spaces.
 Finally, the performance of {\sc HFBFFT} needs to be further optimized for modern supercomputer architectures.
+Then the code will be ready for publication.